audreyshay/MetaEd-Contrib/README.md

     1. List the intended ODS version number.
     1. (optional) Your contact information if community members have questions.
 It is understood that you are under no obligation to provide support; however, providing contact information helps in creating a community of practice.
 1. Create a new branch, commit your change to that branch, and push the change to GitHub.
-1. Submit a pull request for merge into the master branch.
+1. Submit a pull request for merge into the `main` branch.

 Your pull request will be reviewed by a repository manager.
 So long as your pull request follows these guidelines and appears to contribute something useful to the community, it will be approved and merged.